UWC opens four new Science Learning Centres in Eden and Karoo Education District in January 2017

 The University of the Western Cape (UWC) continued its mission to improve science at primary and high schools across the country.
 In partnership with the Garden Cities Archway Foundation and the Western Cape Education Department, the University opened four new UWC Science Learning Centres to support teaching and learning in the Eden and the Central Karoo Education District in January 2017.

-The science centres – equipped with smartboards, microscopes and more – are constructed to give support and training to practicing science educators, to get learners involved in science activities, and to allow both learners and educators to work and experiment in a safe environment.
+The science centres – equipped with smartboards, microscopes and more – are constructed to give support and training to practising science educators, to get learners involved in science activities, and to allow both learners and educators to work and experiment in a safe environment.

 The Director of the UWC Science Learning Centres for Africa Professor Shaheed Hartley in the Faculty of Education, and Garden Cities Archway Foundation CEO John Matthews joined principals of the respective schools to open four new UWC Science Learning Centres at schools in the Eden and the Karoo Education District of the Western Cape, namely: